Meta-Learning Adaptive Loss Functions: Related Work

 \section{Related Work}

 The method that we propose in this paper addresses the general problem of meta-learning a (base) loss function, \textit{i.e.} loss function learning.
-Existing loss function learning methods can be categorized along two key axes, loss function representation and meta-optimization.
-Frequently used representations in loss function learning include parametric \cite{gonzalez2020improved, raymond2022learning} and nonparametric \cite{liu2020loss, li2022autoloss} genetic programming expression trees.
-In addition to this, alternative representations such as truncated Taylor polynomials \cite{gonzalez2021optimizing, gao2021searching, gao2022loss} and small feed-forward neural networks \cite{bechtle2021meta} have also been recently explored.
-Regarding meta-optimization, loss function learning methods have heavily utilized computationally expensive evolution-based methods such as evolutionary algorithms \cite{koza1994genetic} and evolutionary strategies \cite{hansen2001completely}.
-While more recent approaches have made use of gradient-based approaches unrolled differentiation \cite{maclaurin2015gradient}, and implicit differentiation \cite{lorraine2020optimizing}.
+Existing loss function learning methods can be categorized along two key axes, loss function representation, and meta-optimization.
+Frequently used representations in loss function learning include parametric \citep{gonzalez2020improved,raymond2023learning} and nonparametric \citep{liu2021loss,li2022autoloss} genetic programming expression trees.
+In addition to this, alternative representations such as truncated Taylor polynomials \citep{gonzalez2021optimizing,gao2021searching,gao2022loss} and small feed-forward neural networks \citep{bechtle2021meta} has also been recently explored.
+Regarding meta-optimization, loss function learning methods have heavily utilized computationally expensive evolution-based methods such as evolutionary algorithms \citep{koza1994genetic} and evolutionary strategies \citep{hansen2001completely}.
+While more recent approaches have made use of gradient-based approaches unrolled differentiation \citep{maclaurin2015gradient}, and implicit differentiation \citep{lorraine2020optimizing}.

-A common trait among these methods is that, in contrast to AdaLFL, they perform offline loss function learning, resulting in a severe short-horizon bias and sub-optimal performance at the end of training.
+A common trait among these methods is that, in contrast to AdaLFL, they perform \textit{offline} loss function learning, resulting in a severe short-horizon bias towards loss functions which are performant in the early stages of training but often have sub-optimal performance at the end of training.
 This short-horizon bias arises from how the various approaches compute their respective meta-objectives.
-In offline evolution-based approaches, the fitness, \textit{i.e.}, meta-objective, is typically calculated by computing the performance at the end of a partial training session, \textit{e.g.}, $\leq 1000$ gradient steps \cite{gonzalez2021optimizing, raymond2022learning}.
-A truncated number of gradient steps are required to be used as evolution-based methods have to evaluate the performance of a large number of candidate solutions, typically $L$ loss function over $K$ iterations/generations, where $25 \leq L, K \leq 100$.
-Therefore, performing full training sessions, which can be hundreds of thousands or even millions of gradient steps for each candidate solution, is infeasible.
+In offline evolution-based approaches, the fitness, \textit{i.e.}, meta-objective, is calculated by computing the performance at the end of a partial training session, \textit{e.g.}, $\leq 1000$ gradient steps \citep{gonzalez2021optimizing,raymond2023learning}.
+A truncated number of gradient steps are required to be used as evolution-based methods evaluate the performance of a large number of candidate solutions, typically $L$ loss function over $K$ iterations where $25 \leq L, K \leq 100$.
+Therefore, performing full training sessions, which can be hundreds, thousands, or even millions of gradient steps for each candidate solution, is infeasible.